slamora/brackets-wiki/Preferences-Overview.md

 ### Persistence

-Brackets stores data in several places.
+This section describes where Brackets stores data.

 #### Client